 Of course, with challenge comes struggle.
 With a more intense workload, some students become overwhelmed and their grades start to suffer–both in the AP class or in the other general courses.
 It is important to balance out your schedule so the difficulty isn’t concentrated.
 If you’re interested in AP courses, aim for 2-3 per year–not per semester.

 Though it is important to note that grading is a little different in an AP class.
 B’s in AP classes are not the same as B’s in a general course.
 Since AP classes are more difficult, a B is held in higher regard–and colleges know that.
 Still, AP courses can make their way to a college transcript.
 You’ll want to strive for the best grade possible.

 While the courses themselves might be free, the tests are not.
 In 2016, the fee per exam is $92 (though families with low-income can have the amount reduced by $30 courtesy of the College Board).
-If a student is taking multiple AP classes, that bill can rack up pretty quick.
+If a student is taking multiple AP classes, that bill can rack up pretty quickly.
 The cost of the AP exam can put additional pressure on the student taking it as well.

 So whether or not to take AP classes really depends on the individual student.
 Interested in taking a class or two?
 Talk to your high school counselor about the opportunities available at your school and what it could mean for your college admittance odds.

 Want to see how your GPA and ACT/SAT scores affect your odds of getting into a school you’re looking at?
 Enter your information into our college match tool and see for yourself!
 While you’re there, check out what financial aid that college and others can offer.